Western Waterfront Development

 - Serve as a model for institutional effectiveness, innovation, diversity, and sustainability.

-Western’s expansion to the Bellingham Waterfront District is an on-going three phase process.
-In Phase I WWU became a partner with Bellingham Technical College in the Technology Development Center in 2009.
-In Phase 2 WWU will be leasing space from a developer in the initial 10.8 acre development at the north end of the waterfront property.
-This facility will be used as the initial Community Learning Center.
-The Community Learning Center will become a permanent facility in Phase 3 when Western and Western Crossing Development construct a new build in the Institutional Mixed Use area.
-That facility could well be expanded to include an institute that is comprised of multiple WWU programs, in collaboration with a business partner.
+Western’s expansion to the Bellingham Waterfront District is an on-going two phase process.
+In Phase 1 WWU became a partner with Bellingham Technical College in the Technology Development Center in 2009.
+In Phase 2 a Community Learning Center will be constructed in the Institutional Mixed Use area.

 For a complete history of Western’s planning for expansion of the main campus to the Bellingham Waterfront District, the following links are available for review: